Haidra-Org/hordelib/docs/comfyui-bridge.md

 multiplier, `capped`).
 The record is scoped to one backend `run_pipeline` call, rides `OutputArtifact.metadata`, and lands on `ResultingImageReturn.sampler_truncation` for the consumer to disclose. `faults` is a fixed enum schema and cannot express the counts, which is why the record has its own typed field.
-The disaggregated `sample_stage` returns raw latent bytes and so does not currently carry the record across the lane split.
+The disaggregated `sample_stage` carries it across the lane split the same way: it returns a `SampleStageResult` (the LATENT plus the record read off the stage run's artifact), because the sample and the decode that produces the image run in different processes and a bare `bytes` return would drop the record at the split.

 ## Custom nodes: classic and V3